bsaladhikari/gift-app/docs/admin-setup-guide.md

-# Admin Setup Guide for GiftGenie
+# Admin Setup Guide for LuxegiftAI

-This guide explains how to set up admin users for the GiftGenie application so they can access the admin panel and manage products.
+This guide explains how to set up admin users for the LuxegiftAI application so they can access the admin panel and manage products.

 ## Prerequisites